csoneson/conquer_comparison/README.md

 **Note:** The purpose of the `conquer_comparison` repository is to provide a public record of the exact code that was used for our publication ([Soneson & Robinson, Nature Methods 2018](https://www.nature.com/articles/nmeth.4612)).
 In particular, it is not intended to be a software package or a general pipeline for differential expression analysis of single-cell data.
 As a consequence, running the code requires the same software and package versions that were used for our analyses (all versions are indicated in the paper).
 As the analysis involved running a large number of methods on many data sets and over an extended period of time, we cannot guarantee that it will run successfully with new releases of the software, or that exactly the same results will be obtained with newer versions of the packages.
 While the repository will not be updated to ensure that it runs with every new version of the used packages, the issues can be used to post questions and/or solutions as they arise.

+**Update (13/07/2020, [Milan Malfait](https://github.com/milanmlft))**: it is now possible to run the pipeline in a Docker container (see [below](#docker-container) for details), using the (as close as possible) same package versions as originally used for the publication.
+This should make it easier to reproduce the results and to add more methods.
+Note that, currently, the Docker container is built with __R 3.3.2__ (the R version used for most of the methods from the original publication).
+So any additional methods added should be compatible with that version of R.

 The repository contains the following information:

 * `config/` contains configuration files for all the data sets that we considered.
 The configuration files detail the cell populations that were compared, as well as the number of cells per group used in each comparison.